rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/1. Data integration techniques/Elearning.md

 But beware: ELT pipelines demand good governance - raw data needs documentation, monitoring, and often staging layers to avoid chaos.

+#### Trade-offs to consider:

+- Performance: Federation can slow down if APIs are rate-limited or unavailable.
+Consider fallbacks or caching.
+- Data freshness vs. consistency: Real-time feeds (like APIs) offer freshness but may lack historical context unless logged.
+- Governance: Blended and federated data sources may bypass standard data governance workflows unless carefully documented.
+- Operational complexity: A hybrid pipeline means managing multiple integration strategies, which can increase maintenance overhead.

+“One size rarely fits all.”
+The best integration strategies are modular, mixing techniques to balance performance, flexibility, and complexity

+## 3. Real-time and streaming data integration

+##### From batches to streams: A shift in thinking:

+Today, organisations are shifting towards streaming and micro-batching models that enable real-time insights and responsive systems.
+This section explores how and why that shift is happening, and what it means for designing modern data pipelines.

+- Batch:
+Data is collected over time, then processed in bulk.
+Pro: Good for historical analysis, low-latency use cases.
+Con: Poor for real-time insights or immediate action.

+-Steaming
+Data flows continuously, event-by-event, through the pipeline.
+Pro: Enables low-latency decision-making, live dashboards, and responsive automation.
+Con: Requires careful design: state management, ordering, fault tolerance.

+- Micro Batching
+A hybrid: mini-batches processed rapidly in intervals (e.g., every few seconds) Lower complexity than pure streaming.
+Supported by tools like Spark Structured Streaming.